loomnetwork/plasma-cash/README.md

 ## TODO

-Challenges in contract and client,
+Challenges in contract and client, proper exiting in contract

+`startExit(bytes prevTx, bytes tx, bytes txInclusionProof, bytes prevTxInclusionProof)` Takes in the transaction transfering ownership to the current owner and the proofs necesary to prove their inclusion

 ## Dev notes
 ### Using monkeypatched web3.py 4.2.1 version for ganache issues